Mambu welcomes four new senior leadership hires

 Faix will join on 15 July and serve as Mambu’s new CFO, bringing over 20 years of finance experience.
 Prior to joining Mambu, Faix was CFO at Marqeta, where he oversaw a fourfold increase in net revenue growth and helped lead Marqeta’s initial public offering (IPO) in 2021.

-Knoblich moves from Red Hat where was responsible for the firm’s expansion across EMEA and oversaw 100-fold growth in his 18-year tenure.
+Knoblich moves from Red Hat where he was responsible for the firm’s expansion across EMEA and oversaw 100-fold growth in his 18-year tenure.

 Sabrina Dar, former Cisco senior executive, will join Mambu in a newly created chief of staff role, which the company says is to support its global expansion.